pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/rule-test.md

 * START-test is the name of your test.
 * This is a test case:
 test Cloud Controller Database case
+1. After that, case
 See tap-test
 See tap-test
+See tap-test
 # test\case topic title
+See tap-test
+See tap-test
+See tap-test
+See tap-test
+See tap-test
+# Title
 See tap-test
 See tap-test
 Release date: case